 In an ergodic Markov chain, we move around between all the states, seeing all of them infinitely often.
 In an ergodic Markov chain, there is a stationary distribution, which tells us the proportion of time spent in each state in the long run.
 We will see several interpretations of these proportions.

 Our main focus in this class will be on mixing times.
 A mixing time in an ergodic Markov chain is, roughly, the amount of time it takes before the chain reaches its stationary distribution and forgets about its starting point.
 We will investigate several approaches to mixing times, including coupling arguments which group the Markov chain we’re interested in with one that is easier to analyze, and linear algebra techniques, especially eigenvalues.
 A typical question about mixing times is to determine the number of riffle shuffles we need to perform on a deck of cards before it becomes well-mixed.
 We will develop all the tools from linear algebra in the class, so no background in linear algebra is required.

 This class will begin on Tuesday, September 22nd or September 29th and meet for 10 Tuesdays and Wednesdays from 6:30–8:30.
-It will either meet in person in Palo Alto or online on Zoom, to be determined later based on the COVID-19 situation.
+It will be held online on Zoom.

 Applications are due July 26th.
 Click here to apply!